jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-7/section-3/chapter-1.md

 In short, those authors were groping about an idea which they were never able to unfold distinctly.
 This idea was the indirect sympathy we feel with the beneficiary's gratitude or the sufferer's resentment.
 They pointed at this indistinctly when they said that it was not the thought of what we gained or suffered which prompted our applause or indignation, but the conception of what we might gain or suffer if we acted with such associates.

-7 However, sympathy cannot be regarded as a selfish principle in any sense.
-When I sympathize with your sorrow, I might pretend that my feeling is founded in self-love, because it arises from=
+{{< s v="7" >}} However, sympathy cannot be regarded as a selfish principle in any sense.
+When I sympathize with your sorrow, I might pretend that my feeling is founded in self-love, because it arises from:
 - bringing your case home to myself,
 - putting myself in your situation, and
 - conceiving what I should feel in the like circumstances.